Is There a Safe Effective Sleep Medication?

 My Story

 I have had severe insomnia and unrefreshing sleep since becoming ill in 1989.
-I required sleep medications to get any sleep at all and for decades all attempts to wean or discontinue medications were unsuccessful.
-In 2015 I put myself on a CBT-I program and had significant improvement.
+I required sleep medications to get any sleep at all, and for decades all attempts to wean or discontinue medications were unsuccessful.
+In 2015, I put myself on a CBT-I program and had significant improvement.
 Since then, I have been able to fall asleep almost every night without medication.
-However, I still wake up between 2 – 4 am and rarely fall back to sleep unaided.
+However, I still wake up between 2 and 4 am and rarely fall back to sleep unaided.
 CBT-I made a big difference but didn’t solve my sleep problems fully.

-In June 2021, some of you know I purchased an Oura ring (wearable tracker) which showed me that I wasn’t getting enough REM or dreaming sleep.
+In June 2021, some of you know I purchased an Oura ring (wearable tracker) that showed me I wasn’t getting enough REM or dreaming sleep.
 This made total sense since it’s been years since I remember dreaming.
 As an aside, REM is critical for creativity and learning skills like playing an instrument or a sport.
-REM should comprise about 25% of the total sleep time and mine was usually below 10%.
+REM should comprise about 25% of the total sleep time, and mine was usually below 10%.

 Needless to say, based on my experience I have mentioned this new drug in my practice groups and online classes.
 And like every other treatment, some people have benefitted and for others it has made no difference at all.